- Contractor Resources

 If you know you won’t earn so much the following year, you can apply to reduce your payments on account, and your tax adviser/accountant can help with this.

-Remember, If you have a student loan, dividends count towards your income, and hence if you have breached the repayment threshold (£20,194 for Plan 1 or £27,295 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.
+Remember, If you have a student loan, dividends count towards your income, and hence if you have breached the repayment threshold (£20,195 for Plan 1 or £27,295 for Plan 2) there will be a student loan repayment required at 9% of any income received in excess of the threshold.
+Note that this is just for England, other parts of the UK will vary.

 Since 6th April 2020, any disposal of residential property which generates a taxable gain must be reported to HMRC within 60 days.
 A sale of your main residence will not generate a taxable gain, however, if you sell a second home or investment property let you will need to inform HMRC.